Work Burnout: How it can Impact Your Employees and How to Avoid it

-The difficulty of identifying burnout is that a symptom that effects one employee may not affect another, and they may experience the symptoms at different levels.
+The difficulty in identifying burnout is that a symptom that affects one employee may not affect another, and they may experience the symptoms at different levels.
 They may also be experiencing symptoms because of external factors outside of work, though it is still important that employers identify when this is happening so the right support can be put in place.

 4 Factors Influencing Employee Burnout

-In education especially, workload is the big issue with teachers choosing to leave the education sector because of it.
+In education especially, the workload is a big issue with teachers choosing to leave the education sector because of it.
 A recent poll by the NEU suggests 44% of teachers plan to leave the profession by 2027, with workload and stress being key reasons.
-Employers should ensure employees feel they can approach their manager if their workload is too full or if they feel under supported within the workplace.
+Employers should ensure employees feel they can approach their manager if their workload is too full or if they feel under-supported within the workplace.